 Because these take a while, make them on a Sunday afternoon when you have nothing else going on.

-THREE kinds of chocolate in the dough: bittersweet chocolate, chocolate mint candies and dutch-process cocoa help make these cookies extra chocolaty.
+Chocolate mint cookies have THREE kinds of chocolate in the dough: bittersweet chocolate, chocolate mint candy and dutch-process cocoa so these cookies are intensely chocolate.

 Dutch Process Cocoa Powder vs. Regular Cocoa Powder